aklinker1/vite-plugin-web-extension/docs/config/plugin-options.md

 webExtConfig?: any
 ```

-Configure the startup behavior of the browser.

-See [`web-ext`'s source code](https://github.com/mozilla/web-ext/blob/666886f40a967b515d43cf38fc9aec67ad744d89/src/program.js#L559) for possible options.

-See [Configure Browser Startup](/guide/configure-browser-startup.md) for alteratives and more details on how this field is used.
+Pass config into `web-ext` when starting the browser.
+See [Configure Browser Startup](/guide/configure-browser-startup.md) for more details.